Clungunford

 Clungunford is a village and civil parish in south Shropshire, England, located near the border with Herefordshire.

 Village

 The village features St. Cuthbert's parish church.
 The River Clun flows just to the west of the village and can be crossed here by Clungunford Bridge.
 There are no pubs or shops in present times.
-The parish council runs the website www.clungunford.com which provides information on up and coming events.

-The village hall ("Clungunford Village Hall"), is managed by a charity and has undergone a full refurbishment in 2019 and has a well stocked bar that is run by a Community Interest Company and is open every Friday night and on other occasions when events are arranged.
-There is a coffee morning in the hall on the 2nd and 4th Thursdays of the month and a Table Tennis club on Tuesdays.
-A mobile Post office visits on Thursday for an hour from 11.45 in the car park outsode the Village Hall.
+The village hall ("Clungunford Village Hall"), was built in the 1930s as a reading room and community centre.
+It is managed by a charity and underwent a full refurbishment in 2019.
+A mobile Post office visits on Thursday for an hour from 11.45 in the car park outside the Village Hall.

 The church (St Cuthbert's) is located on the western edge of the settlement, adjacent to the flood plain of the Clun.

-The 740 bus service calls at Clungunford, with 3 buses a day to Ludlow and Knighton.
+The 740 bus service calls at Clungunford, with three buses a day to Ludlow and Knighton.

 Etymology

 The name derives from when this part of the Clun Valley was owned by the Saxon Lord Gunward and so was called "Clun Gunward" (meaning the place on the Clun owned by Gunward).
 It is written in the Domesday Book of 1086 as "Clone Gunward".
 The second part of the Gunward name (the "ward" element) became corrupted over time to become "ford", and it is a common mistake to believe a ford across the river is responsible for this part of the modern place name (although a ford did once exist where the present-day bridge crosses the Clun).
 Conversely, the nearby hamlet of Broadward has experienced the opposite change – its second element was "ford" and this became "ward".

 The village continues to be called by some locals Gunnas - a variation of Gunward.
 The village's bi-monthly newsletter is called The Gunnas Gazette and a residential cul-de-sac is named Upper Gunnas Close.